4 things young Americans should know about credit cards in 2023

 The new year is here, and it’s traditionally time for new beginnings.
 You probably have many exciting or anxiety-inducing things going on, whether your New Year’s resolutions include using your gym membership or hitting career goals.

 The credit cards in your wallet are probably far from the first thing on your mind.
-However, 2022 credit card trends may have a great impact on your financial health.
-What you do (or don’t do) with your credit cards in the new year can make a significant difference in your budget—and even your lifestyle.
+However, 2023 credit card trends may have a great impact on your financial health.
+What you do (or don’t do) with your credit cards in the new year can make a significant difference in your budget — and even your lifestyle.

 Your credit card debt may become more expensive

-Credit card debt is incredibly expensive and about to become even pricier thanks to the Federal Reserve, which is expected to start hiking its target interest rate by spring.
+Credit card debt is incredibly expensive and this past year, it’s become even pricier thanks to the Federal Reserve, which hiked interest rates several times.
+Prepare for your credit card APRs to rise even higher in 2023.

 When the Fed raises its interest rates, credit card rates also begin to climb.

-As a result, the credit card debt you carry will become more expensive, too.
+As a result, the credit card debt you carry has become much more expensive.

-Rossman offers the following example: “At 16.13 percent, someone making minimum payments toward the average credit card debt ($5,525, according to Experian) would be in debt for 194 months (a little over 16 years) and would pay $6,160 in interest.
-The minimum payments would start at about $130 and decline along with the balance.
-At 16.88 percent, it would take 196 months and $6,472 in interest (an increase of $312).
-The minimum payments would start at approximately $133.”
+Rossman offers the following example: “At 16.3 percent, someone making minimum payments toward the average credit card debt ($5,474, according to TransUnion) would be in debt for 194 months (a little over 16 years) and would pay $6,161 in interest.
+The minimum payments would start at $129 and decline along with the balance.
+At 19.6 percent, it takes 201 months and $7,532 in interest (an increase of $1,371).
+The minimum payments start at $144.”

 As you can see, making minimum payments can keep you in debt longer, especially if rates continue to rise.
 The best solution is to make credit card debt repayment a priority.